hbtoan2910/nodejs-react-app/README.md

 ## INSTRUCTION:

 Context: Technically, a web app has 2 parts: frontend to display data, interact with client and backend to handle routing, business logic, interact with database.
+When developing web apps, if you concern how to run frontend part on 1 port and backend part on other port, and frontend can send request to get data from backend, this is the good instruction for you :")

 Application structure: